rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ```

 Notice **no more redundant argument definitions** in the type signature and a much easier to read syntax.
-This version is **my personal preference** (it separates the type and the implementation nicely):
+The next version is **my personal preference** (it separates the type and the implementation nicely):

 ```JavaScript
 const partiallyAppliedBodyFn3 : ((_: OfficeCallack<string>) => void) = fn => item.body.getAsync(Office.CoercionType.Html, fn)
 ```

-Returning to my failed `body3` example, instead of trying to specify the full type signatures, it is sometimes more convenient to apply the types.
+Returning to my failed `body3` example, instead of trying to specify a full type signatures, it is sometimes more convenient to apply the types.
 Here, I have the polymorphic `curry3` function that I can apply the types to:

 ```JavaScript
 //type applied version, it just compiles!